-Second only to Dumbo (1941) (who didn't speak at all), this Disney title character has only about 18 lines of actual dialogue throughout the entire film in which she only appears in the film for 18 minutes and which is actually about the three fairies who protect her, not about the Sleeping Beauty herself.
-Rose/Aurora is only featured in the film in very few scenes and hardly says anything.
-Her first line is spoken 19 minutes into the film, and her last is delivered after she learns of her betrothal 39 minutes into the film.
+Second only to Dumbo (1941) (who didn't speak at all), this Disney title character has only about eighteen lines of actual dialogue throughout the entire film, in which she only appears in the film for eighteen minutes and which is actually about the three fairies who protect her, not about the Sleeping Beauty herself.
+Briar Rose/Aurora's first line is spoken nineteen minutes into the film and her last is delivered after she learns of her betrothal thirty-nine minutes in.
 However, she does sing two songs during this time frame.
 The very last sound she makes in the movie is when she arrives at the castle and is crying about never seeing her true love again.

-For the first time on a Disney animated feature, one man, Eyvind Earle, was in charge of the color styling, background design, and the overall look of the film, even painting the great majority of the production backgrounds for this film.
-Earle's modernistic approach to design and painting resulted provided this film a bold, unique art style, even though his colleagues did not care for his production methods and art style while the film was in production.
+For the first time on a Disney animated feature, one man, Eyvind Earle, was in charge of the color styling, background design, and the overall look of the film, even painting the great majority of the production backgrounds.
+Earle's modernistic approach to design and painting resulted in providing this film a bold, unique art style, even though his colleagues did not care for his production methods and art style while the film was in production.
 The elaborate background paintings usually took seven to ten days to paint.
 By contrast, a typical animation background takes one workday to complete.

-This was in production at the Disney Studios for nearly a decade.
-Story work began in 1951, voices were recorded in 1952, the actual animation took place between 1953 and 1958 and the stereophonic score was recorded in 1957.
+Sleeping Beauty (1959) was in production at the Disney Studios for nearly a decade.
+Story work began in 1951, voices were recorded in 1952, the actual animation took place between 1953 and 1958, and the stereophonic score was recorded in 1957.
 The movie was finally released one to two years later, in 1959.

 This was the last Disney feature to have cels inked by hand.
 From 101 Dalmatians (1961) onward, the cleaned-up pencil drawings were xeroxed onto the cels.
 However, some of the scenes in this movie did use the xerography process.